hhannine/system_hotkey310/README.rst

-System Hotkey
+System Hotkey (Python 3.10)
 =============

-Multi platform system wide hotkeys for python 3,
+Multi platform system wide hotkeys for Python 3.

-Currently no mac or  python2 support :(
+Currently no mac support but pull requests or collaboration is very welcome!

+Note: currently this fork exists just to fix Python 3.10 compatibility.

 Installation